 Our car needed a little love after we drove the first 10.000 kilometer with it.
 Therefore we drove from Franschhoek to Cape Town to service our car.
-After our fourbie was rewarded with some new oil we drove further north to the West Coast and took the R27.
+After our fourbie was rewarded with some new oil we drove further north to the West Coast of South Africa and took the R27.
 After driving through the harbour we passed the first little towns along the coast.
 If you want to see Table Mountain from another perspective than you need to stop at one of these places.
 We stopped at Woodbridge Island.
 You have great views of Table Mountain, Lions Head and Signal Hill.
 A famous stop is at Blouberg beach.
 Although you’re a bit further from Table Mountain you’ve got a clear view on the Cape Town and its iconic landmark.

 After enjoying the views on Table Mountain we took the R27 towards Jacobsbaai.
 Huge and dry areas with a couple of grazing sheep on it is what you’ll find here.
 You’ll also find the West Coast National Park along this way, which I’ll describe a bit later on.